Arun-ez/sugar_cosmetics-control_panel/README.md

 # Control Panel - Sugar Cosmetics Clone

-Through this Panel entire data of main site such as Products, Orders, Inventory etc can be handled
+Through this Panel entire data of the main site such as Products, Orders, Inventory etc can be handled

 ## Sites